Think like a software tester.

 *******************************Introduction

-It is possible to write a separate article about any type of thinking mention in this article and write a book about their comparison.
-If you are interested in details please refer to Suggested readings and Finding Resources part of this article (link).
-I will try to give a short description of various thinking types that can be used during software testing life cycle.
+It is possible to write a separate article about any type of thinking mentioned in this article and write a book about their comparison.
+If you are interested in details please refer to the Suggested Readings and Finding Resources part of this article (link).
+I will try to give a short description of various thinking types that can be used during the software testing life cycle.

 I will try to use the KISS law (keep it stupid simple) and think that when you need to choose any technique and it depends on your or somebody else's opinion - mistakes can take place.